RamasubramaniN/WorkProfile-mvp/README.md

 3. Mobile app lite - Displays firstname, lastname & email, current job.

-We will be able to use same API for both versions of the app with GraphQL.
+We will be able to use same backend for any versions of the app using GraphQL capability.

-1. Apollo Client in React UI makes GraphQL call to middleware.
+1. React Frontend.
+Apollo Client makes GraphQL call to middleware.
+This layer receives GraphQL response.

 2. Apollo Server middleware acts like orchestrator layer.
-It understands GraphQL request & route the request to appropriate backend microservice.
+It understands GraphQL requests & route requests to appropriate backend microservice.
 This is done using Apollo Server RestDatasource module.
+Apollo server maps REST response to GraphQL response.

-3. Spring boot backend app provides REST response.
-Apollo server converts this response to GraphQL response & send it back to front end.
+3. Spring boot backend app is the datasource layer.
+This is built using Spring Boot, REST & Cassandra.
+This layer exposes set of REST APIs.

 2.Node JS + Apollo Server - Middleware
 ----------------------------------------